 France & India

-Last summer, France became the first country to completely ban plastic cups, plates and cutlery.
-Less than a year later, India’s National Green Tribunal (NGT) has taken it a step further by introducing a ban on all disposable plastic in Delhi, India’s capital city.
+In the summer of 2016, France became the first country to completely ban plastic cups, plates and cutlery.
+Less than a year later, India’s National Green Tribunal (NGT) took it a step further by introducing a ban on all disposable plastic in Delhi, India’s capital city.
 This is particularly notable as India is the fourth biggest plastic polluter in the world, and is responsible for a considerable percentage of the many tons of plastic dumped into the world’s oceans each year.
 To learn more, read All Forms Of Disposable Plastic Banned In Delhi and France becomes the first country to ban plastic plates and cutlery.